Our St. Paul TBI Lawyers Can Help You Navigate the Aftermath of a Brain Injury

 Civil suits require proof of negligence, while workers’ compensation claims do not.
 To file a workers’ compensation claim for a brain injury, you must have been on the clock or operating within the course of your job duties when you suffered your injury.

-Our knowledgeable St. Paul brain injury lawyer from Tyroler Injury Law can discuss the facts of your case and help you to decide the best legal steps to take to pursue the compensation that you need for your injuries, whether that is done through a civil case or a workers’ compensation claim.
+Our knowledgeable St. Paul brain injury lawyers from Tyroler Leonard Injury Law can discuss the facts of your case and help you to decide the best legal steps to take to pursue the compensation that you need for your injuries, whether that is done through a civil case or a workers’ compensation claim.

 HOW LONG DOES IT TAKE TO GET COMPENSATION FROM A BRAIN INJURY CASE IN MINNESOTA?